AbrahamYabo/Cascade-Zero123/README.md

 ![block](./imgs/method.png)
 Cascade-Zero123 can be divided into two parts.
 The left part is Base-0123, which takes a set of R and T values as input to generate corresponding multi-view images.
 These output images are concatenated with the input condition image and its corresponding camera pose, forming a self-prompted input denoted as a set of c(xc, ∆R, ∆T) for the right part Refiner-0123.

+## 🦾 Updates
+- 7/2/2024: Accepted by ECCV 2024.
+- 10/16/2023: The rough code has been released, and there may still be some issues.
+Please feel free to raise issues.

 ## Requirements
 Pytorch 2.0 for faster training and inference.